 It’s been updated for 2016 with new images, complete weddings and photofilms.
 I’d love you to take a look.

 Some Recent Posts from The Blog

-Part of my ongoing series where I look at some of my favourite images from recent weddings.
-This time, I head back just a few weeks to January 2016 and Hinchingbrooke House.
+Another image from my series where I look at some of my favourite shots from recent weddings.
+This time, I’m taking you to Jenna & Guillaume’s wedding at The Rectory, Crudwell.